-Schedule of Agency Investments Year Ended December 31, 2013
+Schedule of Agency Investments Year Ended December 31, 2017

-Annual Investment Report - §2925(6) of Public Authorities Law of the State of New York requires that each public authority must annually prepare an investment report which shall include (a) investment guidelines, (b) amendments to such guidelines since the last investment report, (c) an explanation of the investment guidelines and amendments, (d) results of the annual independent audit, (e) the investment income record of the Agency, and (f) a list of the total fees, commissions or other charges paid to each investment banker, broker, dealer and adviser rendering investment associated services to the Agency since the last investment report.
+Annual Investment Report-§2925(6) of Public Authorities Law of the State of New York requires that each public authority must annually prepare an investment report which shall include (a) investment guidelines, (b) amendments to such guidelines since the last investment report, (c) an explanation of the investment guidelines and amendments, (d) results of the annual independent audit, (e) the investment income record of the Agency, and (f) a list of the total fees, commissions or other charges paid to each investment banker, broker, dealer and adviser rendering investment associated services to the Agency since the last investment report.

 - a.
 Investment guidelines the Agency's investment policy was adopted by the Board of Directors. - b.
 Amendments to guidelines none - c.
 Explanation of guidelines and investments the Agency has not made any amendments to its investment policy, which restricts investments to money market accounts and certificates of deposit. - d.
-Results of the annual independent audit the independent auditors have issued an unmodified opinion on the Agency's financial statements for the year ended December 31, 2013. - e.
-Investment income record investment income for the year ended December 31, 2013 consisted of:
+Results of the annual independent audit the independent auditors have issued an unmodified opinion on the Agency's financial statements for the year ended December 31, 2017. - e.
+Investment income record investment income for the year ended December 31, 2017 consisted of:

 Ir iterest

-Е arned
+E arned

-Bank of Akron \$ 26
+Bank of Akron \$ 798

-First Niagara Bank 1,272
+KeyBank 479

-\$ 1,298
+\$ 1,277

 f.
-List of the total fees, commissions or other charges paid to each investment banker, broker, dealer and adviser rendering investment associated services to the Agency since the last investment report - no such fees or commissions were paid during the year ended December 31, 2013.
+List of the total fees, commissions or other charges paid to each investment banker, broker, dealer and adviser rendering investment associated services to the Agency since the last investment report - no such fees or commissions were paid during the year ended December 31, 2017.

-Real Property Listing Year Ended December 31, 2013
+Real Property Listing Year Ended December 31, 2017

-1. Real Property List - §2896(3) of Public Authorities Law of the State of New York requires that each public authority must publish, at least annually, a report listing all real property of the authority.
-At December 31, 2013, the Agency reported no real property.
+- 1. Real Property List-§2896(3) of Public Authorities Law of the State of New York requires that each public authority must publish, at least annually, a report listing all real property of the authority.
+During the year ended December 31, 2017, the Agency reported no real property. - 2.
+Real Property Acquisitions/Dispositions-during the year ended December 31, 2017, the Agency neither acquired nor disposed of any real property.